Skip to content

 Weaknesses

-• Outperformed by Newer Models: While strong, YOLOX is generally surpassed in accuracy and efficiency by newer models like YOLOv9 (see table below).
+• Outperformed by Newer Models: While innovative, YOLOX has been surpassed in both accuracy and efficiency by newer models like YOLOv9.

 Model size